sharkdp/numbat/book/src/conversion-functions.md

 # Convert a code point number to a character
 0x2764 -> chr

+# Convert a character to a code point number
+"❤" -> ord

 # Convert a string to upper/lower case
 "numbat is awesome" -> uppercase
 "vier bis elf weiße Querbänder" -> lowercase